How to Handle Sales Objections in 6 Steps

 The important thing when you hear an objection is to address it right away in a thorough and professional manner.
 If you don't resolve the specific objection, the prospect won't be able to move any further along in the sales process.
 And, whatever you do, don't take his or her objection personally.

 There are six easy strategies to help you keep things professional and try to resolve the prospect's objection.

 Don't jump all over the prospect as soon as he or she says, “But what about...?”
 Give the person a chance to explain the concern exactly.
 And don't just tune out the prospect.
 Instead, truly listen actively to the message being delivered.

-Communications experts say you should listen 80 percent of the time and talk 20 percent of the time.
+Communications experts say you should listen for 80% of the time and talk 20% of the time.
 It's also important to validate your listening skills by making a clear, appropriate statement back to the prospect to show that you were listening.
 For example, if the prospect has said that several of the features were things she did not need, you respond with, "Tell me what features and benefits would work better for you.
 Perhaps we have a different model that suits your needs better."

 Say It Back to the Prospect

 When you're sure the prospect is done talking, look thoughtful for a moment and then repeat back the gist of what they've said.
 Say something like, “I see that you're concerned about maintenance costs.
 Is that the case?”
 This shows that you were listening and affords the prospect the opportunity to agree or clarify.
 If the prospect responds, “It's not so much the cost I'm worried about as the downtime,” then you can address (hopefully resolve) that issue